CoachKosik/Apply-filters-to-SQL-queries/README.md

 ## Tools Used

-1. SQL Database Management System (DBMS):
+* SQL Database Management System (DBMS)

-* The DBMS provides the database engine to store and manage the data.

-2. SQL Client:
+* SQL Client

-* A tool to interact with the database and execute SQL queries.
-This could be a command-line tool like mysql or a graphical user interface (GUI) tool like SQL Developer or DBeaver.

-3. Text Editor:

-A text editor (e.g., Notepad++, Sublime Text, Visual Studio Code) is used to write and edit SQL queries.
-Key SQL Concepts Used:
+* Key SQL Concepts Used:

-SELECT: Used to retrieve specific data from the database.
+  * SELECT: Used to retrieve specific data from the database.
-WHERE: Used to filter data based on specific conditions.
+  * WHERE: Used to filter data based on specific conditions.
-AND, OR, NOT: Logical operators used to combine multiple conditions.
+  * AND, OR, NOT: Logical operators used to combine multiple conditions.
-LIKE: Used for pattern matching in string comparisons.
+  * LIKE: Used for pattern matching in string comparisons.
-Date and Time Functions: Used to filter data based on specific time periods.
+  * Date and Time Functions: Used to filter data based on specific time periods.

 ## Steps
 ### **Retrieve after-hours failed login attempts**